 Typically, credit card-funded transfers are charged a fee of 2.9% with a minimum of $0.30, but for a previously undefined "limited time," Google decided to foot the bill in hopes of attracting initial users.
 Read More

 While services like Spotify and Rdio may steal the spotlight most of the time, there are other streaming subscription services out there.
 Related: we need a better name than "streaming subscription services."
 Rhapsody, originally founded by Real Networks and since become an independent entity, has a pretty impressive library that users can now download for offline playback.
 An essential feature for a modern cloud music player.
 Update: To clarify, it's the ability to download songs on an individual or per-album basis that is new.
+Users were always able songs by adding them to a playlist first.
+This simply makes the process simpler.
 Read More

 In a move that is likely to upset every single AT&T customer to some degree, the nation's number two carrier has decided that its current upgrade fee (a cost tacked on whenever a current customer renews their contract and gets a new phone) isn't covering the rising cost of subsidized smartphones.
 The current upgrade fee is $18, and will soon be doubled to $36, matching the current fee at Sprint.